danjayrose/ourbucketl.ist/src/pages/rio-de-janeiro/index.md

 To get a good view of the city, we decided instead of paying extortionate amounts for Sugarloaf and risking the cloud of Corcovado Mountain we walked up the very steep hill to Santa Teresa, the hipster ‘foodie’ area of Rio.
 On the way Alz got a bit cocky and jumped up a steep step, resulting in his shorts tearing along the crotch.
 We got a good panoramic view of the city from Parque Das Ruinas, except for Christ, who remained behind the clouds.

 Despite Rio seeming to be a city that never sleeps, where the fruit and vegetable stores are open until the early hours of the morning, we had heard that the city is very quiet on a Sunday, and what we heard wasn’t a lie.
 The only places open seemed to be McDonalds and Starbucks.
-As there wasn’t a lot to do, we went to the Modern Art Museum, Alz and Dan particularly enjoyed mocking Giacometti’s “Four Women on Base”.
-We then went to the Museu Historico Nacional which was free on a Sunday; we pretty much had the museum to ourselves as it was so quiet.
+As there wasn’t a lot to do, we went to the [Modern Art Museum] (http://visit.rio/en/que_fazer/mam2/), Alz and Dan particularly enjoyed mocking Giacometti’s “Four Women on Base”.
+We then went to the [Museu Historico Nacional] (http://mhn.museus.gov.br/) which was free on a Sunday; we pretty much had the museum to ourselves as it was so quiet.

 ##Food & Caipirinhas

-The hostel where we stayed sold £1 Caipirinhas, either lime or passionfruit and we definitely had our fill of these, they have possibly rocketed to one of our favourite cocktails.
+The hostel we stayed in sold £1 Caipirinhas, either lime or passionfruit and we definitely had our fill of these.
+They have possibly rocketed to one of our favourite cocktails.
 Something which took some time getting used to was that everyone shared 600ml bottles of beer, we got very strange looks when we tried to order one each so followed the Carioca trend and shared and drank from teeny tiny glasses.
 On Alz’s birthday we went to a local restaurant called Os Ximenes; we had two massive steaks, Brazilian sausage, scrambled egg in Farofa, a tasteless brazilian flour, rice and chips.
 It was delicious although covered in about three bulbs of diced garlic.
 Safe to say we stank the next day.

 ##Our Verdict on Rio